libretro/RetroArch/deps/SPIRV-Cross/README.md

 The use of this is discouraged, because relying on vertex shader Y-flipping tends to get quite messy.
 To enable this, set `CompilerGLSL::Options.vertex.flip_vert_y` or `--flip-vert-y` in CLI.

+#### Reserved identifiers

+When cross-compiling, certain identifiers are considered to be reserved by the implementation.
+Code generated by SPIRV-Cross cannot emit these identifiers as they are reserved and used for various internal purposes, and such variables will typically show up as `_RESERVED_IDENTIFIER_FIXUP_` or some similar name to make it more obvious that an identifier has been renamed.

+Reflection output will follow the exact name specified in the SPIR-V module.
+It might not be a valid identifier in the C sense, as it may contain non-alphanumeric/non-underscore characters.

+Reserved identifiers currently assumed by the implementation are (in pseudo-regex):

+- _$digit+, e.g. `_100`, `_2`
+- _$digit+_.+, e.g. `_100_tmp`, `_2_foobar`. `_2Bar` is **not** reserved.
+- gl_- prefix
+- spv- prefix
+- SPIRV_Cross prefix.
+This prefix is generally used for interface variables where app needs to provide data for workaround purposes.
+  This identifier will not be rewritten, but be aware of potential collisions.
+- Double underscores (reserved by all target languages).

+Members of structs also have a reserved identifier:
+- _m$digit+$END, e.g. `_m20` and `_m40` are reserved, but not `_m40Foobar`.

 ## Contributing

 Contributions to SPIRV-Cross are welcome.
 See Testing and Licensing sections for details.